Combinatorial Pure Exploration with Full-bandit Feedback and Beyond: Solving Combinatorial Optimization under Uncertainty with Limited Observation: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

 In this article, we reviewed recent advances in combinatorial pure exploration with limited feedback.
 Although the combinatorial pure exploration problems can be regarded as an instance of classical linear bandit problems, a naive approach using linear bandit algorithms is computationally infeasible to the problem instance in the combinatorial setting.
 We reviewed recently developed polynomial-time algorithms and sample complexity bounds.
 These results provided novel insights into online decision making with combinatorial action spaces and combinatorial optimization under uncertainty for incomplete inputs.
+Finally, we mention important subjects for the future work.